Have We Been Lied To About Serotonin?

 "SSRIs have some effect on the serotonin system," Joanna explains, "but they may well affect other systems as well.
 What the evidence tells us is that they slightly alter your depression scores on a depression scale if it's compared to placebo, but actually, the alteration on the depression scores compared to placebo is very small, probably not clinically relevant."

 If SSRIs are not correcting an underlying imbalance, are they creating an imbalance?
-"If a depressed person is essentially like a regular person, with prolonged bad mood, giving them a drug that will increase serotonin in their brain creates an abnormal imbalance of their neuro chemistry," says Joanna.
+"If a depressed person is essentially like a regular person, with a prolonged bad mood, giving them a drug that will increase serotonin in their brain creates an abnormal imbalance of their neurochemistry," says Joanna.

-This gives us as patients more agency too.
-The assumption that there is a chemical problem with your brain can affect your self-image, leading you to internalise this idea that you are permanently defective or broken.
+This gives us more agency as patients, too.
+The assumption that there is a chemical problem with your brain can affect your self-image, leading you to internalise the idea that you are permanently defective or broken.
 It can disincentivise you from pursuing additional forms of treatment or daily self-care.
 While solving the problem of access to these other solutions is far from over, arming ourselves with better understanding on the drugs we are taking can pave the way for a push for better, more holistic treatment.

-If you're struggling with depression, please first seek the support of your GP.
-You can also reach out to charities like Mind on 0300 123 3393 or text 86463 or Samaritans on 116 123.
-All calls are free and will be answered in confidence.